codac-team/codac/doc/doc/index.rst

 User manual
 ===========

-*Want to use Tubex?* The first thing to do is to install the library:
+*Want to use Tubex?* The first thing to do is to install the library, or try it online:

 .. toctree::
   :maxdepth: 1

+  /install/02-py-project-online
   /install/01-installation
   /install/02-start-py-project
-  /install/02-py-project-online
   /install/03-start-cpp-project

 Then you have two options: read the details about the features of Tubex (domains, tubes, contractors, slices, and so on) or jump to the standalone tutorial about how to :ref:`use Tubex for mobile robotics <sec-mainpage-tuto>`, with telling examples.